Partial federal government shutdown

 By funding startup costs, the Health Care Authority (HCA) intends to improve the availability and quality of crisis intervention services, ultimately contributing to the overall safety and well-being of affected individuals.
 Additionally, the establishment of the 988 Suicide & Crisis Lifeline supports behavioral health interventions facilitating immediate access to assistance.
 Endorsed teams will serve as the primary responders in their regions, providing onsite intervention for behavioral health emergencies.

-All endorsed mobile rapid response crisis teams and community-based crisis teams are eligible to receive performance payments in the form of an enhanced case rate while participating in the endorsement program.
+All endorsed mobile rapid response crisis teams and community-based crisis teams are eligible to receive endorsement payments in the form of an enhanced case rate while participating in the endorsement program.
 Learn more about participating in the program.

 Engrossed Second Substitute House bill 1134 passed in 2023 in response to the need for more accessible and effective behavioral health emergency services within our state.
 The establishment of the 988 moves toward improving behavioral health intervention and ensuring access to immediate support over the phone.
 The bill seeks to improve in-person responses with the creation of the endorsement program.
 This program creates endorsed mobile rapid response crisis team (MRRCT) and establishes a new type of team, community-based crisis teams (CBCT).